Karl E. H. Seigfried: Writing and teaching: music and mythology

 Seigfried holds a doctorate in Double Bass Performance, and his treatise on Wilbur Ware is the only scholarly work on the African-American Chicago bassist.
 His teachers included Jimmy Cheatham, Richard Davis, Carol Kaye, and Bertram Turetzky.
 Seigfried is currently working with Bertram Turetzky on the pioneering double bassist's autobiography.
 Seigfried is Bass & Guitar Faculty at Carthage College and Music Faculty at Loyola University Chicago's School of Continuing and Professional Studies.
 He previously held music faculty positions at Knox College, Rock Valley College, and Western Illinois University.

 Seigfried holds a degree in Literature (American, English, and German) from University of California, San Diego, studied Art and Literature at Loyola University Chicago's John Felice Rome Center, and has spent time researching Norse mythology and religion in Iceland.
 He is Norse Religion Faculty at Carthage College, where he teaches in the Religion Department.
-He teaches Norse mythology at Loyola University Chicago's School of Continuing and Professional Studies and at the Newberry Library.
+He has taught Norse mythology at Loyola University Chicago's School of Continuing and Professional Studies and at the Newberry Library.
 He maintains "The Norse Mythology Blog", which was a finalist for "Best Weblog About Religion" in the 2011 Weblog Awards.
 In 2010, Seigfried presented a paper titled "Wagner & Wotan: The Ring Cycle & Norse Mythology" at the Wagner Society of America, and his essay "Stephen Hawking: The Myths and the Critics" was featured at the Joseph Campbell Foundation.
 He is a member of the Society for the Advancement of Scandinavian Study, the Viking Society for Northern Research, and the Religion Newswriters Association.

 He is a gothi of Thor's Oak Kindred, an Ásatrú organization in Chicago, and a member of the Troth Clergy Program.

 Seigfried is also a long-time writer on boxing for East Side Boxing.